 - Vegetable Stock: Feel free to use chicken or beef stock if you prefer.

 - Tomato Sauce: Use plain tomato sauce, not one with herbs added.
+Don’t use pasta sauce, it’s not the same thing. 🙂

 - Optional: Fresh cilantro for garnish.

-How to Make Mexican Rice in the Instant Pot
+How to Make Instant Pot Mexican Rice

 One of the best parts about making Instant Pot Mexican rice is that there isn’t much to clean up after dinner- this is a one-pot recipe, folks!
 In addition to that convenience, once you saute the garlic and onion and add everything else into the pot, all you have to do is wait for the rice to finish cooking.